RealCorebb/bbPOV-V2/README.md

 Thanks to homemadegarbage.com for the article, the code is based on it and has undergone many optimizations.

 # HardWares:
-Apa102
+Apa102<br/>
-TTGO-T8 ESP32  (16MB Flash Size,with 8MB PSRAM,and built-in SD-Card Slot and Power socket)
+TTGO-T8 ESP32  (16MB Flash Size,with 8MB PSRAM,and built-in SD-Card Slot and Power socket)<br/>
 3.7V lithium battery

 # Currently Feactures: